 For as long as I shall live

-From the moment our paths crossed, you've surprised me, distracted me, captivated me, and challenged me in ways that no one else ever has.
+Since our paths crossed, you've surprised, distracted, captivated, and challenged me in ways that no one else ever has.
 I've fallen in love with you again and again over the years, countless times, without reservation, and still can't believe that each and every day I get to call you my wife/husband.

 And I've got plenty more inspiration if you don't want to write your own.